Construction Accounting 101: Principles and Best Practices

 Accrual accounting is a more complex method that records transactions when they occur, regardless of when the money changes hands.

-Cash accounting is preferable for small companies, as it requires less bookkeeping and invoices are paid relatively quickly. - Get a Business Bank Account
+Cash accounting is preferable for small companies, as it requires less bookkeeping and invoices are paid relatively quickly.

-Get a credit card for your business separate from any personal credit card.
-This will make it easier to track expenses and get business-specific perks like cash back or travel rewards. - Choose Your Software.
-Try Buildern Now!
+Get a credit card for your business, separate from any personal credit card.
+This will make it easier to track expenses and get business-specific perks like cash back or travel rewards.

 Which Accounting Software to Choose?

 Xero and QuickBooks are the most popular accounting tools.
-They are both easy to use and have a wide range of features that allow you to track your finances, create invoices and manage your payroll without deep technical knowledge.
+They are both easy to use and have a wide range of features that allow you to track your finances, create invoices, and manage your payroll without deep technical knowledge.

 If you already use one of these tools and have your construction accounting data in it, scroll down to see how you can integrate it with construction project management software with just one click.